ksjae/ai-text-adventure/README.md

 ## Running this game

-**WARNING : Multilingual support is WIP.
-Language selection may not work properly.**
 Pre-requisites : Working python install
 Recommended : python 3.8.5 and a nvidia graphics card(supports CUDA 10.1) with more than 6GB VRAM